GSA/digitalgov.gov/content/events/2020/11/2020-11-19-uswds-monthly-call-november-2020.md

 ---

 {{< img-right src="uswds-logo" >}}
+Join U.S. Web Design System Product Lead, Dan Williams, to hear about what's next for the design system as we come to the end of 2020.
+During this event, the design system team will discuss what we've learned this year and how we're thinking about the future of the design system.

 This event is part of a monthly series that takes place on the third Thursday of each month.
 We post the video on Digital.gov shortly after each event.